-- 7.1 The Chief Finance Officer is responsible for maintaining a rolling capital programme and this is reported annually for consideration by Strategy and Resources Committee. - 7.2 The programme will include spending plans and funding for the forthcoming five years.
-The detailed form of the programme shall be determined by the Chief Finance Officer and must be consistent with the general directions of the Strategy and Resources Committee. - 7.3 Projects that are reliant on the receipt of government or other third party funding, including central government and other grants must follow the normal capital programme procedures.
+- 7.1 The Chief Finance Officer is responsible for maintaining a rolling capital programme and this is reported annually for consideration by Full Council. - 7.2 The programme will include spending plans and funding for the forthcoming five years.
+The detailed form of the programme shall be determined by the Chief Finance Officer and must be consistent with the general directions of Full Council. - 7.3 Projects that are reliant on the receipt of government or other third party funding, including central government and other grants must follow the normal capital programme procedures.

-Capital Member Group and Capital Officer Group
+Financial Strategy Advisory Group and Capital Officer Group

-- 7.4 The Capital Member Group has responsibility for advising on the capital programme in consultation with the Chief Finance Officer, to be presented to Policy Committees and Strategy & Resources Committee for approval. - 7.5 The Capital Officer Group is responsible for the appraisal of all capital schemes submitted annually by budget managers.
+- 7.4 The Financial Strategy Advisory Group has responsibility for advising on the capital programme in consultation with the Chief Finance Officer, to be presented to Policy Committees and Strategy & Resources Committee for approval. - 7.5 The Capital Officer Group is responsible for the appraisal of all capital schemes submitted annually by budget managers.
 The assessment process will take into account key strategies including key priorities, the Asset Management Plan and the available capital resources.
 (More detail is provided in the Finance Rule Book).